Canon 200D vs Hasselblad X1D

 - More heavily discounted: Has been on the market for longer (launched in June 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the 200D emerges as the winner of the contest (16 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (16 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 200D vs Hasselblad X1D